RandyGonzalez95/CS480_Gonzalez/README.md

-# Team Members:
-- Randy Gonzalez
-- Brett Knadle
-- Phillip Vong

 # OpenGL Graphics Programs
 ## This is for use at the University of Nevada, Reno CS 480/680 Graphics Class
 Any students in that class follow the instructions at [**Github Setup**](https://github.com/HPC-Vis/computer-graphics/wiki/Github-Setup) to begin.
 This is part of the first assignment in the class and necessary for turning in assignments throughout the semester.

+# Team Members

+- Randy Gonzalez
+- Brett Knadle
+- Phillip Vong

 # Projects